 Finally, look at how your parent is living.
 Has your parent had any automobile accidents?
 Is he or she experiencing falls?
 Does your parent dress appropriately – in clean, well-fitting and seasonally appropriate clothing?
 Is your parent practicing good personal hygiene?
 Is the house clean and well-maintained?
 Is the pantry stocked with nutritional food?
 Have your parent’s spending habits changed?
 Is he or she writing large checks to people or organizations you don’t know?

 The answers you get from the doctor, the friends whose opinions you sought, and your own observations should help you determine whether your parents need some extra help.
 This doesn’t necessarily mean that your parent needs a nursing home.
-There are a number of community-based solutions that would enable your parent to remain at home, at least for the time being.
+There are a number of community-based solutions and homecare services that would enable your parent to remain at home, at least for the time being.
 For instance, almost every community has a number of qualified, caring professionals who can provide services like help with personal care, assistance with meal preparation, driving them to medical appointments, and medication reminders.
 Look for compassionate home healthcare providers who are licensed and bonded.
 Ask for references and talk with others who have used these providers.

 If you’re not sure where to get started, check out the federal government’s Eldercare website.
 It helps you find caregivers by city, state or zip code, and has volumes of information on a number of topics that relate to aging.
 The information you find there may make it possible for your parents to stay longer in their own home.